JunGeng-Sysbio-Chalmers/CODY/ReadMe.md

   <br />

 * **Simulation would start, please wait.** The calculation process would last for 5~10 minutes.
-  -  A **process bar** would appear to the console, indicating how long the simulation would last, as below:
+  -  A **process bar** would appear to R console, indicating how long each round of simulation would last:
   <br />

   <div align=center><img src="img/img/waitbar.png" width=400/></div>
   <br />

-  -  The simulation include both baseline and intervention.
+  -  The simulation include both baseline and intervention periods.
 A second waitbar would indicate the intervention simulation starts:
   <br />

   <div align=center><img src="img/img/waitbar_2nd.png" width=400/></div>